IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 ./command/start_instance.sh <xrt_executable> <instance_id>
 ```

-Where `xrt_executable` is the xrt executable/path to the executable and `instance_id` is the unique id of the instance being started.
+Where `xrt_executable` is the path and name to the xrt executable and `instance_id` is the unique id of the instance being started.

 ```bash
 ./command/start_instance.sh xrt 1
 ```

-This script can be used to make as many instances as you wish, providing the instance id provided is unique.
+User this script to create mulitple instances, but ensure to provide a unique instance id.
-See `instance_template` for the confiuration files for the instance.
+See `instance_template` for the configuration files for the instance.

 ### **Run XRT OPC UA Server:**